IsmartGaurav/Result-Calculator/README.md

 # Result-Calculator

-This is Pure HTML & Js Made Result Calculate
+This is Pure HTML & Js Made Result Calculator